Nxtra/Typescript-tutorial/README.md

 * Create a course class
 * Name it
 * Link a teacher to it
+* Link a list of students
 * Make a service class to apply CRUD operations on Course

-# The Student Class
+# The Grade Class
+* Create a grade class
+* Add points attribute
+* link to course
-* Link to a set of courses
+* link to student
-* Make a service class to apply CRUD operations on Student
+* Make a service class to apply CRUD operations on Grade

 # Bonus: Make the service generic